This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 3. Change Your Water Frequently

 Filtration on its own won’t keep your water free of algae.
 Of course, biological filtration and other types of filtration are crucial.
 Still, they do have their limits.
-This is why water changes are so important for your planted tank.
+This is why water changes (and cleaning a planted tank in general) are so important for your planted tank.

 If you don’t change your tank water, waste will saturate your aquarium and ammonia will spike.
 So, you want to make sure to do a water change at least once a week to keep your tank healthy and in top shape.